anthonyec/staticbuild/README.md

   <br><br>
 </div>

-`staticbuild` is a static site generator with minimum dependencies and minimum support for anything other than my own projects.
+`staticbuild` is a static site generator with minimum dependencies (currently markdown-wasm and mustache) and minimum support for anything other than my own projects.

 I'm currently using this in the following projects: